espocrm/documentation/docs/development/frontend/save-error-handlers.md

 When a record is being saved, it's possible to throw an exception in the backend and then handle it in the frontend.

 In the backend the exception should is thrown with the *reason* parameter in the body.
-It can be done in a before-save hook.
+It can be done from a before-create or before-update [record hooks](../metadata/record-defs.md#beforereadhookclassnamelist).

 Only `Conflict` and `Error` exceptions are supported.

 ```php
 <?php